dnzc/ArduinoSnake/README.md

 # ArduinoSnake

 This was my Arkwright Engineering Scholarship project.
-Images are in the images/ directory.
-The completed project files are in this directory.

 ## Project Description
+The images referenced in this section can be found in "images.pdf".

 **Goal**
 - I aimed to create the game "snake" playable on a breadboard, displayed on an LED matrix and using an arduino as a microcontroller.
 The project was broken into three stages - getting the LED matrix to work (v1), final wiring (v2) and completed (v3).